Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

+The peer-to-peer IP address(es) to advertise.
-Advertises the peer-to-peer IP address(es).
-You can define up to two addresses: one IPv4 and one IPv6.
+You can define up to two addresses: one IPv4 and one [IPv6](../../how-to/find-and-connect/configure-ipv6.md).
 The default address is `127.0.0.1`.

 ### `p2p-advertised-port`